GoogleCloudPlatform/cluster-toolkit/modules/scheduler/gke-cluster/README.md

 ranges with the names `pods` and `services`.
 These names can be configured using the `pods_ip_range_name` and `services_ip_range_name` settings.

+If you are going to add multiple networks to the cluster, you need to

+1. Set `enable_multi_networking` to true when creating the cluster (enables Dataplane V2, too).
+2. Add a second deployment group to your blueprint and continue the below in the second deployment group.
+3. Add a multivpc module.
+4. Add a pre-existing-gke-cluster module and pass the multivpc to the cluster.
+5. Add a gke-node-pool module and pass the multivpc to the nodepool, too.

+Find an example of multi networking in GKE [here](../../../examples/gke-multi-vpc-a3-megagpu-8g.yaml).

 ### Cluster Limitations

 The current implementations has the following limitations: